g-courses/jappy.docker/README.md

 ><pre>
 >[+] Running 2/2
-> ✔ Network jupyteronly_back_net  Created                                                                                               0.0s
+> ✔ Network classroom_back_net  Created
 > ✔ Container dev-jappy         Started
 ></pre>

 Optionally, you can check that containers are running and port mapping: